 A Turing machine accepts languages that are produced by type 0 grammars.
 It is a mathematical model made up of an infinite length tape that is broken down into cells where the inputs are added.
 A Turing machine has a head where the input tape is read and a state register that stores the Turing machine’s state.
 The internal state of a Turing machine is often changed after the input symbol has been read.

-Chomsky hierarchy is a concept in the theory of computation that divides grammars into four types:
+Chomsky hierarchy is a concept in the theory of computation that divides grammar into four types:

 This type of grammar is also known as unrestricted grammar.
 They consist of all the formal grammars.
 A Turing machine identifies type 0 grammar language.